 Toddler Water Safety

-If grandparents are babysitting at the pool or lake, encourage them to be in the water with their grandchild for safety reasons and, if they’re rusty at being a water watcher, remind them of the basics.
-It’s always important to remind caregivers to be in arms reach of children at all times around water.
+Grandparents, caregivers, or any responsible adult can be a water-watcher.
+Whether it’s at the pool or lake, encourage them to be in the water for safety reasons and, if they’re rusty at being a water watcher, remind them of the basics.

 Install an alarm to monitor movement around the pool